johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -print-struct-tree in.pdf**

-Print a PDF's structure tree to Standard Output for inspection.
+Print a PDF's structure tree to standard output for inspection.

 **cpdf -extract-struct-tree in.pdf -o out.json**